tuub/theses-publisher-policies/policies.md

 ## Publisher policies

 <details open>
-<summary> How to use this list </summary>
+<summary> How to use this list:</summary>

 * The date in *Last checked* indicates when the provided information was last verified; please contact us if you think the information is incomplete or out-of-date.
 * See *Re-use permitted for...* for information on which part (all and/or part of the paper), type (journal article and/or book chapter) and version (Preprint, Accepted manuscript, Published version) might be used and whether you have to respect an embargo period.
 * See *Prior publication policy* for information on whether you may include the paper in your thesis prior to it being officially published.
-* You always have to provide a proper, full citation (including DOI), some publishers have further requirements (often to include a specific statement, rarely to seek formal permission) -- these are noted as *Special requirements*.
+* You always have to provide a proper, full citation (including DOI), some publishers have further requirements (often to include a specific statement, rarely to seek formal permission) – these are noted as *Special requirements*.
 * Follow to links in *Source* to verify the provided information.
 </details>